grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 <img src="img/VCV_Prototype.png" width="30%" class="mx-auto d-block">

 Faust support thanks to **libfaust** embedding the **Interpreter** backend has been added.
-It allows to **edit/compile/execute** DSP programs on the fly, with acceptable peformances (even if using the [LLVM JIT](https://llvm.org) would allow to generate faster code, but as the expense of a much more complicated installation procedure).
+It allows to **edit/compile/execute** DSP programs on the fly, with acceptable performances (even if using the [LLVM JIT](https://llvm.org) would allow to generate faster code, but as the expense of a much more complicated installation procedure).

 ### Editing/compiling/executing DSP files